MRehanK209/de-to-en-qa-translation/README.md

-# Translation Pipeline for German QA Datasets (Using OpenAI GPT)
+# Translation Pipeline for German QA Datasets

 This Python script translates a JSONL-format dataset containing **German-language question-answer pairs** (and optionally context) into **English**, using the OpenAI GPT model via API.